Troy Nickerson

-Troy Nickerson is a collegiate national champion wrestler from New York.
+Troy Nickerson (born January 7, 1987) is a former wrestler and NCAA champion out of Cornell University.
+He is the current head wrestling coach at the Army West Point.

+High school career

-Nickerson attended Chenango Forks High School.
-At Chenango Forks, Nickerson became the first five-time High School state champion (Div I) of New York and amassed a record of 217-6 while winning several junior national championships.
-He was so dominant as a schoolboy that Intermat named him the ninth best high school wrestler for the entire 20-year period ending in 2005.
-At the Fargo tournament, the most prestigious schoolboy wrestling event in the U.S., he captured five titles in six tries.
+Nickerson attended Chenango Forks High School in Chenango Forks, New York.
+At Chenango Forks, Nickerson became the first five-time high school state champion of New York State and amassed a record of 217-6, while winning several Junior National championships.
+Intermat wrestling named him the ninth best high school wrestler for the entire 20-year period ending in 2005.
+Nickerson was also named the Junior Hodge Trophy winner in 2005.
+At the Fargo tournament, a national championship tournament in the U.S. for freestyle and Greco-Roman wrestling, he captured five titles in six tries.

+College career

-After graduating from high school Nickerson attended Cornell University, where he won three EIWA wrestling titles and was a rare four-time All-American.
+After graduating from high school Nickerson attended Cornell University, where he won three EIWA wrestling titles and was a rare four-time NCAA All-American.
 In his junior year, Nickerson won the 2009 NCAA wrestling title at 125 pounds.
 He finished 2nd as a true freshman, 3rd as a sophomore, and 4th as a senior with a total career record of 97-8.
-He served as captain during his senior year and was a member of the Quill and Dagger society.
+He served as captain during his senior year and was also a member of the Quill and Dagger society.

+Coaching career

 In September 2010, Nickerson accepted a position as an assistant coach for the Finger Lakes Wrestling Club of New York, which focuses on promoting all levels of wrestling in New York State.

-In 2011 and 2012, Nickerson competed in freestyle with his goal of making the U.S. Olympic team.
-He did not qualify for the Olympic Trials.
+In 2011 and 2012, Nickerson competed in freestyle wrestling on the senior level, with his goal of making the U.S. Olympic team.
+He would not make the 2012 U.S. Olympic Trials and afterwards would turn his full attention to coaching.
 In 2012, he was hired as an assistant coach at Iowa State.
-In 2014, Nickerson was named head coach of the University of Northern Colorado program.
+In 2014, Nickerson was named head coach of the University of Northern Colorado wrestling program.

+Nickerson was named the head coach at Army West Point on June 9, 2025.